PERFORMANCE AND LICENSING INFORMATION

 If the music on the recording is copyrighted, you must obtain a license from the music publisher.
 The record company will not be able to provide that to you.
 Depending on the type of use you wish to make, the record company may also require you to obtain our permission directly for Leonard Bernstein's performing rights and/or the permission of other performers or orchestras who participated in the recording.

-For serious inquiries please contact:
+For serious inquiries and additional information, please contact:

 Concert Programs not in the series above produced after 1971: please contact Unitel.